Shannon Moore: Prince of Punk (2006–2007)

+Teaming with Jimmy Wang Yang and Departure (2007–2008)

 In October 2007, Moore formed a tag team with Yang, with the two defeating Deuce 'n Domino.
 They later competed in a tag team battle royal to determine the number one contenders to the WWE Tag Team Championship on the November 9 episode of SmackDown, but were the second team eliminated.
-In December, Moore and Yang challenged John Morrison and The Miz for the WWE Tag Team Championship, but were unsuccessful, igniting a feud between the two teams.
+In December, Moore and Yang challenged John Morrison and the Miz for the WWE Tag Team Championship, but were unsuccessful, igniting a feud between the two teams.
 The following week on ECW, Moore and Yang defeated Morrison and The Miz in a non-title match, to earn a rematch for the championship.
 On January 1, 2008, Moore and Wang Yang once again beat Morrison and the Miz, this time in a six-person tag team match also involving Layla and Kelly Kelly.
 The following week, in a Fifteen Minutes of Fame Match, Moore and Wang Yang tied the champions on pinfalls, meaning Miz and Morrison retained the championship.
 Throughout late January and February, Moore and Yang moved into a feud with Deuce 'n Domino, defeating them two weeks in a row.
 On the February 15 episode of SmackDown, Moore, Yang, and Jesse and Festus defeated Deuce 'n Domino and Curt Hawkins and Zack Ryder in an eight-man tag team match on SmackDown.
 In April, Moore and Yang reignited their feud with Morrison and The Miz, losing to them twice in tag team encounters.
 Yang and Moore went on to win singles matches against Morrison and The Miz respectively, earning another match for the WWE Tag Team Championship on the May 2 episode of SmackDown, but were unsuccessful once again.

 After this feud ended, Moore was rarely utilized.
 On August 8, 2008, WWE announced that Moore had been released from his WWE contract.

-Second Return to the independent circuit (2008–2009)
+Return to independent circuit (2008–2009)

 On September 28, 2008, Moore won the World Stars of Wrestling World Championship by defeating Joe E. Legend.
 Two months later, on November 22, Moore won the Free-Style Championship Wrestling World Heavyweight Championship by defeating Mot Van Kunder; however, he lost it immediately afterwards to Rico Bushido.

 In mid-2009, Moore took a six-month hiatus from wrestling.

 During November, Moore participated in the Hulkamania tour of Australia, where he took part in a best of three match series for a prize of US$25,000 with Spartan 3000.
 Spartan won the first match on November 21, and Moore won the second on November 24.
 The rubber match ended in a draw on November 26, resulting in a ladder match for the final match of the tour, which Spartan won.